oracle-livelabs/goldengate/atp-streaming/create/create.md

 * Locate Oracle Cloud Infrastructure GoldenGate in the Console
 * Create an OCI GoldenGate deployment for the Autonomous Database
 * Create an OCI GoldenGate deployment for Oracle Object Storage
-* Create connections for the source Autonomous Databases and target Apache Kafka node.
+* Create connections for the source Autonomous Databases and target stream.
 * Assign connections to deployments

 ### Prerequisites